 From being crushed under the Communist regime to learning how to peel an orange, the Chinese sure have come a long way.
 China is now undergoing a sea of change (of mannerisms) as wealthy women flock to the newly opened Institute Sarita in Beijing and are prepared to shell out over $16,000 to learn skills to match their high-end lifestyles with high-class etiquette.
-Founded by etiquette- queen Sarah Ho, the concept of the institute is reminiscent of Victorian days, as women learn about wine and elite sports, how to hold a fork and knife and how close to stand to another person.
-Learning how to pronounce luxury brand names, however, is another much needed skill and a dead ringer of the modern times.
+Founded by etiquette- queen Sarah Ho, the institute’s concept is reminiscent of Victorian days, as women learn about wine and elite sports, how to hold a fork and knife, and how close to stand to another person.
+However, learning how to pronounce luxury brand names is another much-needed skill and a dead ringer of modern times.

 [Via – Nydailynews]